Thai Cooking Classes with Kasma Loha-unchit – The Art of Thai Cooking

 Kasma has been teaching Thai cooking classes in the San Francisco Bay Area since 1985.
 She has written two Thai cookbooks; her first It Rains Fishes: Legends, Traditions and the Joys of Thai Cooking won an IACP cookbook award.

-All new students (no exceptions) begin with either the Beginning Series or the Weeklong Beginning/Intermediate class, both of which are open to anyone.
+All new students (no exceptions) begin with the Beginning Series which is open to anyone.

 Kasma was selected for the 2010 Saveur Top 100 List.